junguler/junguler.github.io/README.md

 i'm planning to use this method to easily convert my markdown tutorials to pages for my website that look like they belong and written from scratch

+update: converting 9 markdown tutorial pages to html only took 2 hours to get up and running, this is the fastest way of writing html i know of

 #### more stuff will be added as i learn ...